sujoe77/leetcode/src/main/java/com/festina/README.md

 # 4. Some problem we met in real

 - HashMap infinite loop -> concurrent hashmap
-- Idempotence (duplicated transfer caused by john in cpg) -> use one thread / unique id
+- Idempotence (duplicated transfer in cpg) -> use one thread / unique id
 - copyOnWrite -> make a copy
 - field with thread id -> avoid using threadid
 - ThreadLocal, atomic, volatile